-Female student success rates are higher than their male counterparts at HE level with 81.4% successful in completing their course.
-This was a difference of 7.2%.
-Male success rates are slightly higher than their female counterparts at FE level with 70.0% successful in completing their course - a difference of 0.1%.
-For both FE and HE, the success rates for both males and females is higher than the sector average; the female success rate for further education programmes is 5% above the sector.
+Female student success rates are higher than their male counterparts at HE level with 80.2% successful in completing their course.
+This was a difference of 7.8%.
+In addition, Female success rates are slightly higher than their male counterparts at FE level with 68.1% successful in completing their course - a difference of 0.2%.

+For HE, the success rates for both males and females is higher than the sector average; the female success rate for further education programmes is also above the sector.